ncullen93/pyBN/Readme.md

 <h2>Overview</h2>
 This module provides a convenient and intuitive interface for reading/writing Discrete Bayesian Networks and performing fast inference over them.
 There seems to be a lack of many high-quality options for BNs in Python, so I hope this project will be a useful addition.

-The package I have mostly used for BN's is "bnlearn" in the R language.
-It has incredible implementations of so many structure learning algorithms.
-However, its support and syntax for both Marginal and MAP inference is quite weak.
-This package takes care of that, at least.

 I am a graduate student in the Di2Ag laboratory at Dartmouth College, and would love to collaborate on this project with anyone who has an interest in graphical models -- the class structure and syntax is easy to pick up!
 Shoot me an email at ncullen.th@dartmouth.edu

 <h2>Usage</h2>